 All ropes stretch to some extent under low load.
 Mooring and Anchoring ropes stretch more than most.

-Therefore, although we aim for an accuracy of plus or minus 1%, Jimmy Green Marine can only accept responsibility for the finished length of a strop spliced at both ends to within a tolerance of plus or minus 100mm.
+Therefore, although we aim for an accuracy of plus or minus 1%, 2% is more realistic, and Jimmy Green Marine can only accept responsibility for the finished length of a strop spliced at both ends to within a minimum tolerance of plus or minus 100mm.